rydmike/flex_color_scheme/README.md

 - ThemeData.bottomSheetTheme

-If you want add custom sub-themes and keep the already existing modified properties in the `ThemeData` intact, you cannot use just a `copyWith` using a sub theme constructor, you have to use the sub-theme instance from the current `ThemeData` and the `copyWith` on it assign it the sub theme in the `copyWith` on the `ThemeData`.
-This is just the same way that you would modify `ThemeData` when you create scoped ThemeData inside your app and want it to fully inherit the parent Theme, but with a few properties modified in some sub theme only.
+If you want to add custom sub-themes and keep the already existing modified properties in `ThemeData` intact, you cannot use just a `copyWith` using a sub theme constructor, you have to use the sub-theme instance from the current `ThemeData`, and the `copyWith` on it, assign it to the sub theme in the `copyWith` on the `ThemeData`.
+This is the same way that you would modify `ThemeData` when you create scoped ThemeData inside your app, and want it to fully inherit the parent Theme, but with a few properties modified in some sub themes only.
 This sounds more complicated than it is.

 To make it easier to follow, here is an example of what this looks like.
-Say you want to modify shadow color of the AppBar theme, but you also want to keep all the other theme changes FlexColorScheme has introduced to it, like e.g. using surface color with a blend of primary as its background, if you have chosen that mode for the `AppBar` theme.
+Say you want to modify shadow color of the `appBarTheme` in `ThemeData`, but you also want to keep all the other theme changes FlexColorScheme has introduced to it, like e.g. using surface color with a blend of primary as its background color, if you have chosen that mode for the `AppBar` theme.
 You can then add your shadow color like this:

 ```dart